j-keck/reno/doc/site/content/docs/example.md

 ## Reading notes {#reading-notes}

-I use `reno` to add some reading notes:
+I use `reno` to create reading notes.

 From this marked PDF Document: